 BATs, Uphold, and tips

-Like all crypto-currencies, you need to keep your tokens in a wallet.
-Brave includes an anonymous wallet that is stored locally on your computer or mobile device.
-You can also use an online service (more about that in a moment).
+Like all cryptocurrencies, you need to keep your tokens in a wallet.
+Brave includes a built-in secure crypto wallet.
+The Brave Wallet allows you to manage tokens and NFTs without leaving the browser, it has everything you need in one secure and convenient place.
+You can also use an online crypto service (more about that in a moment).

 You can earn tokens by viewing Brave Ads.
 Ads presented are based on your interests, as inferred from your browsing behavior.
 However this time, no personal data or browsing history ever leaves your browser.
 When you click on an ad you earn a part of a BAT.